OWASP/www-event-2021-lightning/pages/sponsors.md

  * Logo displayed on the official Lightning Conference website
  * Recognition on a slide prior to the Keynote presentation
  * Social Media recognition
+ * Option to participate in Capture the Swag

 * <strong> Package Costs:
  * $10,000/USD Corporate Member: $9,500/USD